Shad02w/Youtube-Chat-in-Fullscreen/README.md

 ## Known issue

 - Unable to catch first chat request after the page loaded (maybe the first live chat request come before the page is loaded)
+- Freeze when go from a live page to a none-live-page
+- chats queue are not clear

  *If you have any issues and suggestions please feel free to create a issue.*